-γ-Al2O3/water Through a Circular Tube with Twisted Tape Inserts
+γ-Al2O3/water in a Tube with Twisted Tape Inserts (validation)

 The simulation is based on the reference article “Study on heat transfer and friction factor characteristics of γ-Al2O3/water through circular tube twisted tape inserts with different thicknesses”.
 Its results are compared and validated with the results in the article.